rotdrop/owncloud-bav/README.md

 # BAV
 Place this app in **owncloud/apps/**

-Not so elaboraty bank account validator for German bank accounts.
+Not so elaborate bank account validator for German bank accounts.
 All credits got to

 https://github.com/bav-php/bav